Contextualist/grain/README.md

 The top-level APIs (i.e. "combine") are built upon an [executor](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor)-like backend called `grain.GrainExecutor`.
 It schedules and dispatches jobs to workers, and it maintains a single job queue and a result queue.
 The executor usually runs on the head node in a cluster.

 Workers, one per node, simply receive async functions (i.e. jobs) from the executor and run them.
 Executor and workers use socket for communication, and [`dill`](https://dill.readthedocs.io/en/latest/) serializes the functions to byte payloads.

-### Acknowledgement

-The API of Grain is largely insipred by [structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful), a major design principle behind [Trio](https://trio.readthedocs.io), and it is specifically inspired by the API of Trio.
-And of course, Grain uses Trio internally.

-### Caveat

-Relative import (import not on Python package path) should be within the job function.
-Global reference fails in this case.